 Pre-conditions:

-1. The MCPTT user at MCPTT client 1 is authorized to initate ad hoc group call.
+1. The MCPTT user at MCPTT client 1 is authorized to initiate ad hoc group call.

 2. The MCPTT server 1 of the primary and MCPTT server 2 of the partner MCPTT systems determined the participants for the ad hoc group call based on the criteria specified by the MCPTT client 1 while initiating the ad hoc group call.